f5devcentral/f5-rseries-training/docs/rseries_security.rst

     r10900-2(config)#

-The output below shows the limited options available to the resource admin user.
+The output below shows the limited options available to the resource-admin user.
 Note, that it is unable to configure new users, edit users, change password policies, configure the primary-key, server-groups, or rest-conf token timeouts.

 .. code-block:: bash